-The next the aspect of how wide should an email should be seems to create a lot of debate out there.
-Ideally it should not be more than 600 pixels wide, which I personally think is the optimum size.
+The next aspect of how wide an email should seem to create a lot of debate out there.
+Ideally, it should not be more than 600 pixels wide, which I personally think is the optimum size.

 Litmus recently estimated that someone spends 3-4 seconds deciding whether to open your email so subject line, preheaders and from names are very important.

-From names are also important, a well-known recognisable name should be used like the brand or even a persons name tends to generate intrigue if it’s done correctly.
+From names are also important, a well-known recognisable name should be used as the brand or even a person’s name tends to generate intrigue if it’s done correctly.

-There are lot of stats out there about the rise of mobile usage and I think this graph from Litmus summarises what has happened recently.
-Mobile use has hit 48% in Feb 14, with the decline in desktop usage continuing.
+There are a lot of stats out there about the rise of mobile usage and I think this graph from Litmus summarises what has happened recently.
+Mobile use has hit 48% on Feb 14, with the decline in desktop usage continuing.

-Content relevant to you audience will always keep them engaged but also help with your deliverability.
-Good open and click rates have a positive impact on your reputation with ESP’s.
-Segmentation is key but go beyond the obvious or easiest options by looking at the lifecycle stages customers are in as well.
-No one should be sending a one message fits all to everyone now days.
+Content relevant to your audience will always keep them engaged but also help with your deliverability.
+Good open and click rates have a positive impact on your reputation with ESPs.
+Segmentation is key but goes beyond the obvious or easiest options by looking at the lifecycle stages customers are in as well.
+No one should be sending a one message fits all to everyone nowadays.
 This will not only impact your deliverability reputation but also will not give you the best ROI.

 Make sure the message in the email is clear and what you want people to do from the email is obvious.
 Someone once told me to sit back from your desk and look at an email for 8 seconds to reflect how someone might skim read it.

-Sprout Social’s Zachary Hanz summed email content up brilliantly by using using his “VENT” method:
+Sprout Social’s Zachary Hanz summed email content up brilliantly by using his “VENT” method:

 Even though this a few years old now, I think this graph from Marketing Sherpa is really useful to show the most effective elements to test.